-Getting involved in research is a great way to develop skills and experiences that health profession programs value.
-It also provides opportunities to cultivate relationships with faculty who can serve as letter writers when you apply.
+Getting involved in research is an important way to develop skills and experiences that will help you hone your capacity to learn and to begin to contribute to the generation of new knowledge in burgeoning fields of inquiry.
+Working in a research lab also gives you the opportunity to cultivate relationships with faculty who can serve as letter writers when you apply.
 Most research opportunities are set up independently by students.
-Below are some resources for getting started.
-Once you are ready to contact a researcher, use our e-mail template to initiate the conversation.
+Below are some resources to help you get started.

 UW Student Jobcenter

-Undergraduate Research Scholars
+Undergraduate Research Scholars (URS)

 Office of the Provost